minhhoit/yacms/docs/search-engine.rst

-    By following the previous example outlined in :ref:`creating-custom-content-types` no extra work is required to have your custom content included in search queries, as the default search functionality in Mezzanine (defined in
+    By following the previous example outlined in :ref:`creating-custom-content-types` no extra work is required to have your custom content included in search queries, as the default search functionality in Yacms (defined in
-    :func:`mezzanine.core.views.search`) automatically covers any models
+    :func:`Yacms.core.views.search`) automatically covers any models
-    that inherit from :class:`mezzanine.pages.models.Page` or
+    that inherit from :class:`Yacms.pages.models.Page` or
-    :class:`mezzanine.core.models.Displayable`.
+    :class:`Yacms.core.models.Displayable`.

 In its most simple form, the :meth:`.SearchableManager.search` method takes a single string argument containing a search